120 Ways To Make Money

 54. English Teaching

 If you’re a native English speaker, why not put your language skills to good use by passing them on to others?
 Don’t worry if you don’t have any teaching experience; most websites will provide you with the lesson plans.
-There are a few different platforms you can choose from depending on the type of students you’d prefer to have. iTalki is typically for tutoring adults, VIPKid is specifically for students in China, Magic Ears is for teaching young children (aged 4-12), and GoGoKid is also for teaching Chinese students.
+There are a few different platforms you can choose from depending on the type of students you’d prefer to have. iTalki is typically for tutoring adults, VIPKid is specifically for students in China, Magic Ears is for teaching young children (aged 4-12).

 If you like the idea of teaching but you’d prefer to focus on another subject, you could become a tutor instead.
 The better your academic credentials the higher the rate you’ll be able to charge, but anyone with an academic background can become a tutor.
 Chegg facilitates online tutoring in a variety of subjects via video call, with a similar format to the English teaching websites.
 Studypool focuses on homework help: students post questions they need help with and offer a price for the answer, which will vary depending on time and difficulty.
 All help is submitted via written answers.
 Qualified teachers can take online gigs using GigEd.